TSavo/go.firebase/README.md

 # go.firebase

-Go client for the Firebase API

-Use this library to quickly update your Firebase from the backend.
+This is a simple Firebase REST client written in Go.
+Use this package to quickly update your Firebase from the backend.
 ## Installation

 ````